 The detailed diagnosis implementation must exist in a Java class file whose name is the test name suffixed with “_DD” - e.g., the implementation of detailed diagnosis for the MsFileTest_ex must exist in a class file named MsFileTest_ex_DD.class.
-The path to this class file has to be mentioned in the Class file for detailed diagnosis text box in Figure 20.
+The path to this class file has to be mentioned in the Class file text box in Figure 20.
 If the file exists in a remote location, then click on the Choose button adjacent to the text box to upload the file to the eG manager.

 As before, specify any library files using the Library file specification (see Figure 20).

 Finally, click the Generate button in Figure 20 to generate the test.